 "Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Article 5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or otherwise which are due and payable as of the Early Termination Date (including for these purposes amounts payable pursuant to Excluded Transactions) have been fully and finally performed."

-Timeliness of Payment.
-Section 6.2 is amended to delete the first sentence in its entirety and to replace with the following: "Unless otherwise agreed by the Parties in a Transaction, all invoices under this Agreement shall be due and payable in accordance with each Party's invoice instructions on or before five (5) days after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day."

 Limitation of Remedies, Liability and Damages.
 The fifth sentence of Section 7.1 is amended to delete the phrase "UNLESS EXPRESSLY HEREIN PROVIDED,".

+Collateral Threshold.
+Section 8.1(c) is deleted and replaced with the following:

+For purposes of this Section 8.1(c), the calculation of the Termination Payment shall be calculated pursuant to Section 5.3 by Party A as if all outstanding Transactions under this Agreement, as well as all outstanding transactions under all other agreements between the Parties related to the purchase and sale of Energy (collectively, the “Other Agreements”), had been liquidated; and in addition thereto, shall include all amounts owed but not yet paid by Party B to Party A, whether or not such amounts are due, for performance already provided pursuant to any and all Transactions under this Agreement as well as pursuant to all transactions under all Other Agreements.

 Downgrade Event.
 Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".

+Collateral Threshold.
+Section 8.2(c) is deleted and replaced with the following:

+For purposes of this Section 8.2(c), the calculation of the Termination Payment shall be calculated pursuant to Section 5.3 by Party B as if all outstanding Transactions under this Agreement, as well as all outstanding transactions under all other agreements between the Parties related to the purchase and sale of Energy (collectively, the “Other Agreements”), had been liquidated; and in addition thereto, shall include all amounts owed but not yet paid by Party A to Party B, whether or not such amounts are due, for performance already provided pursuant to any and all Transactions under this Agreement as well as pursuant to all transactions under all Other Agreements.

 Downgrade Event.
 Section 8.2(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party B within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".